bigbeartechworld/big-bear-scripts/reset-portainer-password/README.md

 - ⚠️ **This will temporarily stop your Portainer instance** during the reset process
 - 🔐 **Save the new password immediately** - it's randomly generated and cannot be recovered
 - 👤 **Resets the original admin account** (UserID == 1) - if removed, creates a new admin user
-- 📝 **Works with persistent volumes only** - bind mounts and named volumes are supported
+- 📝 **Works with persistent storage** - both named Docker volumes and bind mounts are supported

 ## Troubleshooting